gcbel/cu-readme-generator/README.md

 ## Description

-Visit this site at ...

-For this project, I created a page that allows users to store personal blog posts that will persist between page visits.
-To do this, the page locally stores a user's blog information, including usernames, post titles, and post content.
-Through this project, I had the opportunity to practice using vanilla Javascript, CSS, and Flexbox to create a responsive webpage that dynamically resizes into mobile and desktop layouts.
+For this project, I created generator for a professional README file, so that I can quickly create a template README for a new project.
+To do this, the program...
+Through this project, I had the opportunity to practice...

 The final...: